-Digital printing refers to methods of printing from a digital-based image directly to fabric It usually refers to professional printing where small-run jobs from desktop publishing and other digital sources are printed using large-format and/or high-volume laser or inkjet printers.
+Digital printing refers to methods of printing from a digital-based image directly to fabric It usually refers to professional printing where small-run jobs from desktop publishing and other digital sources are printed using large-format and/or high-volume laser or inkjet printers (the actual printers for fabrics are much larger).
 It allows for on-demand printing, short turnaround time, and even a modification of the image used for each impression.
-The savings in labor and the ever-increasing capability of digital presses means that digital printing is reaching the point where it can match or supersede offset printing technology's ability to produce larger print runs of several thousand sheets at a low price.
+The savings in labor and the ever-increasing capability of digital presses means that digital printing is reaching the point where it can match or supersede offset printing technology’s ability to produce larger print runs of several thousand sheets at a low price.

 Roghan (Wax-painted cloth)